Skip to main content Skip to footer

 The first dose (MMR) is given soon after the first birthday, and the second dose (MMRV) is given at 4 to 6 years of age.

-Note: Infants ages 6 -11 months of age who live, play, travel to, worship in, or otherwise in the Southwestern Public Health or the Grand Erie Public Health region may be given an early dose of MMR vaccine.
-Two additional doses of measles-containing vaccine will still be required after the age of 1 year of age.
+Outbreak note: Infants ages 6-11 months of age who live, play, travel to, worship in, or otherwise in the Southwestern Public Health or the Grand Erie Public Health region may be given an early dose of MMR vaccine.
+Two additional doses of measles-containing vaccine will still be required after the age of one year of age.

 Contact Us